RokLenarcic/clj-rest-client/README.md

 This option specifies function that is used to transform query parameter names: parameter (symbol) -> query parameter name (string).

-This is useful to transform clojure's kebab-case symbol names to camel case param names.
+This is useful to transform Clojure's kebab-case symbol names to camel case param names.

 #### val-transform

-This option specifies a function that is applied to all arguments after argument spec and conform and before being embedded into request map.
-It's a function of two arguments: param name symbol and param value, returns new param value.
+This option specifies a function that is applied to all arguments after argument spec and conforming and before being embedded into the request map.
+It's a function of two arguments: param name symbol and param value and returns the new param value.

 Default implementation replaces keyword params with their name string.
 It's available (for delegating purposes) as `default-val-transform` in core namespace.

 #### json-responses

 If true then all requests specify `{:as :json}` and all responses are expected to be json responses.
-Default true.
+Defaults to true.

 #### jsonify-bodies